logo

 A horse's Etalon Equine Genetics DNA results shown next to results for the "Horses Like Me" tool

-Etalon’s Ancestry, Composition, and Breed Analysis represents a paradigm shift in comprehending the genetic makeup of horses.
+Etalon’s Ancestry Package represents a paradigm shift in comprehending the genetic makeup of horses.
 Through groundbreaking tools such as Find My Herd and Horses Like Me, our DNA tests transcend conventional pedigrees, offering intricate insights into equine lineage and potential relationships among horses across an individual and worldwide stage.

 Our genetic testing and analytic tools provide you with comprehensive data beyond breed composition, supplying detailed assessments of inbreeding risks and precise Thoroughbred Blood Percentages.
 They serve as invaluable resources, empowering owners and breeders to make informed decisions crucial for breeding outcomes and optimizing equine performance.